openbridge/ob_google-bigquery/README.md

 ### Using A Local Authentication File

-If you do not want to use a Docker Authentication Volume, you can also use a auth file.
+If you do not want to use a Docker Authentication Volume, you can also use a local auth file.
 There is a sample auth file here: `samples/auth-sample.json`.

 Once the file is complete, place it into the `./auth` directory within the project.
 The next step is to reference the path to your authentication file in the `.env` file.
 This is done by setting the path for the variable `GOOGLE_CLOUDSDK_ACCOUNT_FILE=`.

 For example, if you name your auth file `creds.json` you would set the config to `GOOGLE_CLOUDSDK_ACCOUNT_FILE=/creds.json`.
 This sets the path to the creds file in the root of the container.

-To use your authentication file, you need to mount it within the container in the same location as specified in your `.env` file:
+To use your authentication file, you need to mount it within the container in the same location specified in your `.env` file:

 ```bash
 docker run -it -v /Users/bob/Documents/github/ob_google-cloud/auth/creds.json:/creds.json --env-file ./env/my.env openbridge/google-cloud gcloud info